elliottsmith/bankofparliament.data/README.md

 ## TODO

-- family lobbyists - need relationship to gov not back to relation

 - reconcile human entities to records in opencorporates

 - spacy model for recurring and single payments

 - spacy model for custom / known entities

-- advisors and politician types, deprecate - politicians can be infered via 'member_of' relationship type, and will create new 'advisor_to' type

-- advisors - two relationships - advises minister, employed by hm gov

 - issue with rachel reeves relationship amount